SJSU272LabSP18/PanicButton/README.md

 * dials 911 on the phone, start real time location share with friend(s).

 Tech stack:
-* a small pcb board
-* button
-* speaker
-* bluetooth/wifi
-* android phone app
-* ...
+Programmable circuit board
+BLE module
+Data Analytics App
+Android App

 ### Deliverable
 * a portable button device that's connected to phone with bluetooth or wifi
 * a phone app that does location streaming, text/phone, and user data customization.
+* a data analytics app that shows trends and analysis of data gathered from the device

 EndPoints:
 1. Number of Incidents per city: https://nrupatest1.mybluemix.net/1